 British and French military train schedules

 The British Military Train operated on a different principal.
 It made a day round trip from Berlin-Charlottenburg to Braunschweig and return.
 This led to the provision of dining car service and offered the best sightseeing of East Germany.
 Alcoholic beverages were served with meals.
 Service was divided into First Class and Second Class seatings, but foreign guests were invited to join in First Class.
-(I still owe HM the Queen a lunch because I was mistaken for being a British officer.)
+(I still owe HM the King a lunch because I was mistaken for being a British officer.)

 The purpose of its timing, however, was to connect via Hannover with trains to Hoek van Holland, and from there, to the overnight British Rail or Netherlands Railway ferry to Harwich.
 The ferry was met by the express Boat Train to Liverpool Street Station in London and an obscure train that zigzagged its way into the Midlands.
 This pattern was reversed in the eastbound direction.